joyfill/examples/react/README.md

 * **Step 2:** Replace `userAccessToken` at the top of file `src/api.js` with a valid Joyfill Access Token to enable the live API.
 [Learn how to generate a User Access Token here](https://docs.joyfill.io/docs/authentication#user-access-tokens)
 * **Step 3:** Run `yarn` to install all dependencies
 * **Step 4:** Run `yarn start` in your terminal to run the project

-# Demo's Overview

-* **Simple Demo** - See `src/demos/simple`.
-This demo will show you how to use the Joyfill React SDK to render a template, update a template, and generate a template PDF download.
-* **Templates Workflow Demo** - See `src/demos/templates`.
-This demo will show you to build a template based workflow using Joyfill SDK.
-A template based workflow represents a template form that will get filled out repeatedly generating many documents from a single template structure.

 ## Project